 10. Proof of Capacity or Proof of Space

 This system is somewhat similar to PoW but with several differences.
-Instead of doing certain tasks to verify a new block, the work is done through a process called plotting.
+Instead of doing certain tasks to verify a new block, the work is done through plotting.
 Plotting involves the act of producing special files called "plot files" which store a large number of precomputed hashes.
 The result of this process is later used to verify the block.

 11. Proof of Stake Time